lmllouk/selenium-webdriver-extensions/index.md

 ---

 # Description
-Extensions for Selenium WebDriver including jQuery selector support.
+Extensions for Selenium WebDriver including jQuery and Sizzle selector support.

 # Features
 Some of the features of this library are:

-* Generates jQuery selectors that can be used by Selenium WebDrivers to perform searches that CSS can't do
+* Generates jQuery and Sizzle selectors that can be used by Selenium WebDrivers to perform searches that CSS can't do
-* Allows jQuery selectors to be used even on sites that don't use jQuery as it can load before performing a first search
+* Allows jQuery and Sizzle selectors to be used even on sites that don't use jQuery or Sizzle as it can load the library before performing a first search
 * Very easy setup: install package with NuGet, include a namespace and start using it
 * Supports jQuery traversing methods for generation of complex selector chains
-* Supports jQuery context switching
+* Supports jQuery and Sizzle context switching
 * CI with Appveyor
 * 100% code coverage with nUnit tests
 * Well documented code following strict StyleCop and FxCop rules.